JumanaCS/JumanaCS/README.md

 - 🐚 Attending The University of New Orleans (Graduating May 2025)
 - Majoring in Computer Science
-- 🧸 ACM-W president at UNO.
+- 🧸 ACM-W president at UNO
-- Presenting my mobile app at Louisiana System Academic Summit with my team in April!
+- Recipient of the UNO Women in Computer Science Scholarship
 - 🥛 Take a stroll through my [repos](https://github.com/JumanaCS?tab=repositories) to see what I'm working on